-3.3 FTIR analysis
+3.3.
+FTIR analysis

 When making LI-AgNPs, LI extracts from leaves served as both an antioxidant and capsizing agent.
-Using the FTIR technique, shown in Figure 4. it was possible to determine the functional compounds and subsequent macromolecules associated with producing LI-AgNPs by eliminating Ag + ions.
-The molecules of water and protein components of the leaf extract were ascribed to a large spike at 3321 cm-1 that corresponded to the overlapped stretching motion of the -NH2 and -OH compounds.
-The detection of carbonyl straining in the proteins' amide connections could be attributed to the spectrum at 1718 cm-1, while the linked doubly bonded vibratory stretching at 1580 cm-1 suggested the existence of likely terpenoids or additional heterocyclic phytoconstituents [23].
+Using the FTIR technique, shown in Figure 4. it was possible to determine functional compounds the and subsequent macromolecules associated with producing LI-AgNPs by eliminating Ag + ions.
+The molecules of water and protein components of the leaf extract were ascribed to a large spike at 3321 cm-1 that corresponded to the overlapped stretching motion of the $-NH_2$ and -OH compounds.
+The detection of carbonyl straining in the proteins' amide connections could be attributed to the spectrum at 1718 cm-1, while the linked doubly bonded vibratory stretching at 1580 cm-1 suggested the existence of likely terpenoids or additional heterocyclic phytoconstituents (Anand et al. 2023).